Best Women's Windbreaker Jackets of 2025

 The author snowshoe running in the On Zero windbreaker.

-We’ve spent two years hiking, running, snowshoeing, and casually wearing these windbreakers in many different conditions.
+We’ve spent three years hiking, running, snowshoeing, and casually wearing these windbreakers in many different conditions.

 These jackets have been tested in cool, breezy temperatures, and gusty alpine environments.